 R.2 Encourage protection of private lands from unauthorized recreational uses by promoting and educating users on recreational opportunities on public lands and private recreation facilities.

 R.3 Promote and encourage Delta-wide coordination and collaboration on boating, boating safety, and related programs.

 3.1 Coordinate partnerships that reduce abandoned vessels in Delta waterways by improving title transfer procedures, implementing incentives and penalties to prevent abandonment, and developing abatement funding sources.

-3.2 Work with US Coast Guard, local agencies and others on a coordinated marine patrol strategy that improves Delta boating safety and emergency response.
+3.2 Partner with US Coast Guard, local law enforcement agencies, and others on a coordinated marine patrol strategy that improves Delta boating safety and emergency response.

 The Delta Protection Commission is the voice of those who live, work and play in the Delta.
 In this role, the Commission is committed to actively supporting communication between stakeholders and policymakers, creating a forum through which Delta residents and businesses can make their interests heard.

 O.1 Ensure consistent, proactive communication between and among Delta interests and decision-makers.